— This article by Jerry Cates, first published on 12 September 2010, was revised last on 12 August 2013. © Bugsinthenews Vol. 11:09(01).

 Regardless of this litany of negatives, P. clarkii remains a prized food item for some people.
 And, by happenstance, it is also known to secrete the juvenile hormone methyl farnesoate as part of its molting process.
 That chemical, while similar to methoprene, differs from it in lacking an epoxide group (a cyclic ether with three ring atoms).
 Many authorities assert that this disparity, by itself, is enough to prevent methoprene from posing a risk to crustaceans, like P. clarkii, that are exposed to it.
 Some (e.g., Felterman & Zou, 2011) have even concluded that, for many if not most crustaceans, the presence of exogenous methyl farnesoate in the environment does not negatively impact their development.

 A thorough review of extant literature suggests, however, that a measurable potentiality of such a risk, while evidently quite low, still remains.
 As mentioned above, that risk, even if confirmed, has no effect on our work at Walden Marina, as no crustaceans have been observed there.
-Still, the program we carry out at Walden Marina is intended to be applicable to as many other locales as possible, including those with thriving populations of crustaceans.
-That, coupled with our policy to preferentially err on the side of caution, makes the postulated methoprene/methyl farnesoate connection problematic.
-Accordingly, we have embarked on a serious research and development program to substitute the use of methoprene with more strenuous mechanical methods of habitat modification, in concert with the introduction of a new line of non-toxic aquatic cleansers (BotaniAqua™) that will complement our existing line of cleansing sprays (BotaniWash™) and granules (BotaniMulch™).
+Still, the program we carried out at Walden Marina was intended to be applicable to as many other locales as possible, including those with thriving populations of crustaceans.
+That, coupled with the imperative of erring on the side of caution, made the postulated methoprene/methyl farnesoate connection problematic.

 Droughts and Other Challenges

 Conditions at Lake Conroe — which was built in 1973 on the West Fork of the San Jacinto River as a reserve water reservoir for the Houston metropolitan area — are not static, either from month to month, year to year, or even decade to decade.
-At no time has that been more obvious than at the present, while all of Texas, including the host watershed for every drop of water that flows into Lake Conroe, suffers under drought conditions more dire than ever before recorded in history.
+At no time has that been more obvious than during the 2009-2011 drought, during which time all of Texas, including the host watershed for every drop of water that flows into Lake Conroe, suffered under drought conditions more dire than ever before recorded in history.

 The two side-by-side photos of the Walden Marina dock ramp, shown above, were taken on 7 October (left) and 9 November (right) of 2011.
 Ordinarily, all of “land” shown in the foreground should be under at least four feet of water, but the continuing drought has brought lake levels down, exposing more and more of the lake bed.
 Notice how much more of the lake bed has been exposed in the span of only one month and two days.